 Pedal through Ecuador’s Chocó-Andean Cloud Forest on the Sky Bike, which spins through the treetops.
 The 10-minute trip rolls two bikers at a time along a cable that stretches for more than 650 feet across a lush gorge.
 Or kick back and enjoy the ride in a four-seat open-air gondola before hiking to a remote waterfall and swimming hole.
 The shuttle ride from central Quito to Mashpi Lodge, inside the forest, takes three to four hours, but once you arrive wildlife sighting possibilities include three-toed sloths, howler monkeys, colorful toucans, frogs, snakes and an amazing 400 species of birds.
 Comfy beds, hot showers, WIFI and turndown service (complete with chocolate) in Mashpi’s 24 rooms sweeten the deal.

 There are plenty of places to see the Northern Lights around the world, but Fairbanks, Alaska, is a go-to destination because of its location under the Auroral Oval, an area over the North and South Poles where aurora activity is concentrated.
 The aurora season runs August 21 through April 21st.
 If families spend three nights actively searching the night sky, they have a 90% chance of the aurora.
 The Fairbanks Aurora Tracker provides real-time data to predict northern lights viewing possibilities for half a dozen locations in the region.
+Late August after a long, hot summer vacation is a great time to get into some cooler air and make some final memories before school resumes.

 The warm, blue waves at Ka’anapali Beach know how to make a first impression, but the true reason to visit this stretch of Maui‘s coast lies below the water’s surface.
 Year after year, December through May, humpback whales pay their own visit to paradise.
 (Whales don’t always pay attention to the calendar, so if you’re visiting a bit earlier or later, it’s worth checking to see if tour boats are operating.)
 It’s possible to see whales breach from the shore, but Trilogy offers whale watching tours that depart directly from the beach.